Is Claus a good cause?

 So fast forward into adulthood and we find that children are still being told about Santa Claus.
 We see the nuts that fight each other in the store for the last ones of that popular toy.
 We see adults worrying if they bought the right gift.
 We see adults stressing over their diminishing bank account trying to make Christmas ‘special’.
 We see adults depressed because they can’t afford to buy anything for their kids.
 But yet, the Santa Cause still cycles on year after year.

 Matthew 15 3 Jesus replied, “And why do you break the command of God for the sake of your tradition?

 Romans 12 2 Do not conform to the pattern of this world, but be transformed by the renewing of your mind.

-Colossians 2 8 See to it that no one takes you captive through hollow and deceptive philosophy, which depends on human tradition and the elemental spiritual forces of this world rather than on Christ.
+Colossians 2 8 See to it that no one takes you captive by philosophy and empty deceit after the traditions of men according to the basic principles of this world rather than on Christ.